Investigate machinery costs for transition plans

 Machinery value in retirement

-For Stuart Person, a Saskatchewan farmer and Edmonton-based national director of primary producers with MNP – a national accounting, tax and advisory firm – younger farmers in transition should consider how machinery factors into the older generation’s retirement.
+For Stuart Person, a Saskatchewan farmer and Senior Vice President of MNP's Agricultural Services – a national accounting, tax and advisory firm – younger farmers in transition should consider how machinery factors into the older generation’s retirement.

 If parents have all of their wealth invested in the farm, they need to be able to withdraw cash from it.
 The next generation needs to include this in their cash flow planning.